khaliqgant/remotee-sync/README.md

 * This is optional.
 If you do set a remotee-sync.json file, it should be in the root or one level deep in the project.
 I usually put it within a build directory.
 However if you do add in a database object, it is recommended to not commit this file so that it is sitting on your server for security concerns.
+* The keys in the remotee-sync.json file are the same as the command line arguments.
 * You can also set multiple environments in the remotee-sync.json file as seen [here](https://github.com/khaliqgant/remotee-sync/blob/master/test/assets/remotee-sync-multiple.json#L10)
 Note: the name should still be remotee-sync.json, it is just named differently to